GSA/digitalgov.gov/front-end/getting-started.md

 permalink: /front-end/getting-started/
 ---

-## How to use this guide
+## Accessibility for front-end development

 Accessible front-end development ensures people with different abilities can access, understand, and navigate web content, regardless of how they're accessing it.
 Front-end developers collaborate with other members of a cross-fuctional team to implement a robust user experience.

+### How to use this guide

 - We recommend conducting accessibility testing throughout the design and development processes.
 - A good place to start testing is on high-touch pages, critical user paths, and site-wide templates.